Apeiros-46B/toolbox/README.md

 - `yt-dlp`

 ### usage examples
-- `yt a mp3 <a youtube link>` - downloads the specified youtube video as mp3 audio with best-available quality
+- `yt a mp3 <a youtube link>` - downloads youtube video as mp3 audio with best-available quality
-- `yt v mov <a youtube link>` - downloads the specified youtube video as mov video with best-available quality
+- `yt v mov <a youtube link>` - downloads youtube video as mov video with best-available quality